Moving Students From Consumers To Creators To Contributors

 The oft-shared John Dewey quote “Education is not preparation for life; education is life itself.” is one that resonates with progressive educators around the world.
 Our education system however, seems to have missed all of those tweets and Pinterest pins.

 In a recent podcast (listen below) with Getting Smart’s Emily Liebtag, I mentioned moving students from consumers to creators to contributors.
-Justin Tarte had said this in my TeachThought Podcast with him earlier this year and I appreciated that language.
+Justin Tarte had said this in my TeachThought Podcast with him and I appreciated that language.
 It certainly is a great step to shift our teaching and learning from having students just consuming information to the top of Bloom’s taxonomy where they are creating.
 That next step, however, where their creations are at least potentially adding value to their community and perhaps the world at large is powerful.

 While it’s true that our students are indeed the future, there are real reasons why we need to remember that they are also a big part of our today and our teaching and learning should reflect that.